 Tomato sauce or puree – similar to asparagus, it is 2 in 1 product for both iron and vitamin C consumption!

 - Nuts and Seeds (all numbers are per 1 oz/30g unless stated otherwise)

 Pistachio – contain more iron than almonds or cashews!

 Pumpkin seeds – 4.2 mg which makes them iron champions in this category!
 They also contain zinc, which is great for skin and hair!
-Read this post about the foods good for the skin.
+Read this post about foods good for the skin.